solana-labs/solana/book/src/leader-rotation.md

 ## Leader Schedule Rotation

-Leader schedule is generated every epoch when the root fork crosses the epoch boundary.
+Leader schedule is generated every epoch when a fork crosses the epoch boundary.

+The LS is active at the next epoch.
+The epoch should be long enough such that by the time next epoch is reached, the LS is based on a fork that has been committed as root.

+Without an epoch-scale partition, the network will work as follows:

 1. The root fork is updated as a validator votes for new forks.